Could WSU land all three coveted wide receivers from 4A powerhouse Kennedy Catholic?

 If Alexander, Tinae and Shumpert can co-exist at Kennedy Catholic, which runs a version of the Air Raid that compares almost exactly to what the Cougars ran under Mike Leach, there’s reason to think they’d be able to do the same at WSU, which is adapting to another pass-based offense – the run-and-shoot – with Rolovich.

-Alexander, Tinae and Shumpert all play different positions within the wide receiver trade and seem to have skill sets that complement one another – not to mention make things a breeze for five-star Kennedy quarterback Sam Huard, who’s a UW commit.
+Alexander, Tinae and Shumpert all line up in different spots within the wide-receiver trade and seem to have skill sets that complement one another – not to mention make things a breeze for five-star Kennedy quarterback Sam Huard, a UW commit.

-“The whole group, all those guys they really have a bond, a brothership,” said Nolan Washington, the defensive coordinator/defensive backs coach at Kennedy Catholic and a former WSU cornerback from 2009-12.
+“The whole group, all those guys, they really have a bond, a brothership,” said Nolan Washington, the defensive coordinator/defensive backs coach at Kennedy Catholic and a former WSU cornerback from 2009-12.
 “They train at the same 7-on-7 facility and they’re always doing offseason work together.
 They’re always spending the night at each other’s houses, they all have Zoom meetings watching film, doing stuff like that on their own.
 So that’s a really tight class for sure.”

 Alexander, the state’s No. 7 overall prospect per 247Sports.com, led the Lancers with 67 receptions for 1,328 yards and 24 touchdowns as a junior.
 The 6-foot-3 189-pounder usually lines up on the left side of the formation as an “X” receiver, and “probably won’t blow by you in speed,” Washington said, “but if that ball’s in the air, he’s going to be the one to probably come down with it.”